-- To facilitate and provide guidelines for the development of the Suffolk Park Urban Area consistent with the provisions of Byron LEP 2014, the Tallow Creek Floodplain Risk Management Study and Plan and other relevant Chapters of this DCP. - To promote compatible, innovative urban development of a high design quality that reflects and reinforces the low rise, coastal residential character and scale of Suffolk Park. - 3.
-To facilitate the provision of community, recreational and commercial facilities to serve existing and future residents of Suffolk Park and its surrounding locality. - To preserve areas of significant habitat and vegetation value, to promote their active regeneration and to protect them from the impacts of development and domestic animals. - To preserve the important scenic backdrop of the escarpment land to the west of Broken Head Road. - 6.
-To control development in a way that ensures that the integrity of Tallow Creek and its riparian and wetlands systems are maintained and enhanced. - To identify land in the Suffolk Park Urban Area that may be affected by future coastal hazards and to apply development controls proportionate to the hazards affecting that land.
+- To facilitate and provide guidelines for the development of the Suffolk Park Urban Area consistent with the provisions of Byron LEP 2014, the draft Byron Shire Residential Strategy 'residential character narratives', the Tallow Creek Floodplain Risk Management Study and Plan and other relevant Chapters of this DCP. - 2.
+To inform the content of any Design Verification Statement and site analysis required by the Low Rise Housing Diversity Design Guides (for Complying development and Development Applications). - To promote compatible, innovative urban development of a high design quality that reflects and reinforces the low rise, coastal residential character and scale of Suffolk Park. - 4.
+To facilitate the provision of community, recreational and commercial facilities to serve existing and future residents of Suffolk Park and its surrounding locality. - 5.
+To preserve areas of significant habitat and vegetation value, to promote their active regeneration and to protect them from the impacts of development and domestic animals. - 6.
+To preserve the important scenic backdrop of the escarpment land to the west of Broken Head Road. - 7.
+To control development in a way that ensures that the integrity of Tallow Creek and its riparian and wetlands systems are maintained and enhanced. - 8.
+To identify land in the Suffolk Park Urban Area that may be affected by future coastal hazards and to apply development controls proportionate to the hazards affecting that land.